ntno/ntno.net/docs/wood/chest.md

   <figure>
     <img
       src="/img/chest/complete_open.jpeg"
-      alt="wooden chest containing a colorful blanket.  a metal chain attaches the lid to the box so that the lid does not fall open all the way." title=""
+      alt="wooden chest containing a colorful blanket.  a metal chain attaches the lid to the box so that the lid does not fall open all the way."/>
-    />
     <figcaption>completed storage chest - plywood interior</figcaption>
   </figure>
 </section>